-Upon receiving an allegation that an inmate was sexually abused while confined in another facility, the Warden of the facility that received the allegation shall notify the head of the facility or appropriate office of the agency where the alleged sexual abuse occurred.
+Upon receiving an allegation that an inmate was sexually abused while confined in another facility, SIU/OI shall notify the head of the facility or appropriate office of the agency where the alleged sexual abuse occurred.

 - a.
-Such notification shall be provided as soon as possible, but no more than 72 hours after receiving the allegation. - b.
-The reporting facility shall document that it has provided such notification.
+Such notification shall be provided as soon as possible, but no more than seventy-two (72) hours after receiving the allegation. - b.
+SIU/OI shall document that it has provided such notification. - c.

-- c.
 Upon receiving notification from another correctional facility that an inmate was sexually abused while incarcerated at the RIDOC, the facility that receives the report shall forward it immediately to RIDOC's Agency PREA Coordinator, SIU and OI.
-The allegation shall be investigated in accordance with this policy and the PREA Standards. - 3.
-First Responder Duties & Coordinated Response (PREA Standards 115.64 and 115.65) - a.
-RIDOC employees, volunteers, and contractors shall follow the most recent version of RIDOC Standard Operating Procedure (SOP); PREA Investigations, with respect to first responder duties. - Each Facility PREA Compliance Manager shall ensure that facility staff comply with the most recent version of the RIDOC Standard Operating Procedure (SOP); PREA Investigations. - b.
+The allegation shall be investigated in accordance with this policy and the PREA Standards.

+3. First Responder Duties & Coordinated Response (PREA Standards 115.64 and 115.65)

+a.
 Each facility has a written PREA Sexual Abuse Incident Coordinated Response Plan that outlines the actions that are to be taken in response to an incident of sexual abuse, among first responders, medical and mental health practitioners, investigators, and facility leadership.